 - Trapped by a collapsing or overturning structure — 10%

 Can I claim on behalf of a loved one who has died or is seriously suffering?

 Yes, we can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies to do what we can to ease the burden.
-Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.
+Speak to us whenever it suits you on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim for employer negligence compensation against manufacturing companies with Friends Legal?
+What advantages do I have if I claim for employer negligence compensation against manufacturing companies with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.